ebelinski/iosref/swift-closures-mini.md

 multiply(x: 5, y: 6) { print($1 ?? $0) } // Output: 30
 ```

-Because this closure is escaping, it could be called even after the function returns.
+Note: Because this closure is escaping, it could be called even after the function returns.